Student travel subsidies

 - A road travel subsidy for eligible students who live anywhere within Western Australia but who must be driven in a private vehicle more than 56 km from home to the nearest:

-- Appropriate government school with boarding facilities offering classes in the grade or level in which the student is enrolled, or
+- Appropriate government school with boarding facilities (if boarding facilities are necessary) offering classes in the grade or level in which the student is enrolled, or

 - Regular passenger transport (bus stop, airport or train station - please visit the Transwa Ė Plan Your Journey website for regular passenger transport hubs and routes), or